Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Most business continuity plans fail in a crisis—not because they are poorly written, but because they solve the wrong problem.
 Traditional disaster recovery (DR) plans focus on IT systems: backups, failover, RTO.
 However, if your cloud provider fails or ransomware cripples your production, a DR plan alone won't bring your business back.
 The solution?
 Resilience instead of recovery—the ability to continue working at 70% capacity while you resolve issues.

-Let's be honest... nobody likes to read 80-page BC plans.
+Let's be honest... nobody likes reading 80-page BC plans.

 And that's exactly the problem.

-In recent years, we have reviewed dozens of business continuity concepts at Swiss companies.
+Over the past few years, we have reviewed dozens of Business Continuity concepts at Swiss companies.
 The pattern is always the same: impressive documentation, detailed process diagrams, neatly numbered escalation chains.

-Suddenly, it turns out: The documented contact person left the company two years ago.
-The recovery steps refer to servers that have long since been migrated to the cloud.
+Suddenly it turns out: the documented contact person left the company two years ago.
+The recovery steps refer to servers that were migrated to the cloud long ago.
 The escalation chain?
-No longer fits the current organizational structure.
+No longer matches the current org structure.

 (This is not an isolated case.
 This is the rule.)

-The fundamental problem: BC as a document instead of a capability
+The fundamental problem: BC as a document instead of as a capability

-Here's the misconception: Most companies treat Business Continuity as a documentation project.
-Create once, store in SharePoint, done.
+This is where the thinking error lies: most companies treat Business Continuity as a documentation project.
+Create it once, store it in SharePoint, done.

-It feels good.
-You've "done" something.
+That feels good.
+You have "done" something.
 The auditor is satisfied.
-Management can check it off.
+Management can tick the box.

 But operational resilience doesn't work that way.